OpenEdition/marc-openedition/docs/source/access.rst

 .. note :: Access to specific MARC records is only available for authorized users (`OpenEdition Freemium partners <https://www.openedition.org/14043?lang=en>`_)

 OpenEdition offers to its partners the possibility to specifically download MARC records for the content they subscribed to.
-This can be achieved connecting to the `OpenEdition Freemium platform <https://freemium.openedition.org/>`_.
+This can be achieved connecting to the `Library Back Office <https://freemium.openedition.org/library/>`_.

 Z39.50